 For full specs and detailed AI requirements, please head to:

-3. Is VideoProc Converter AI free or paid?
+4. Is VideoProc Converter AI free to Use?

 VideoProc Converter AI offers both free trial and paid versions.
 The free trial lets you test most features with some limitations.
 The paid options include annual subscription (Premium 365), one-time Lifetime license for 1 PC, and Family Lifetime license for up to 5 PCs, which unlock all AI and traditional features with updates and support.